jellyfishing2346/local-coffee-shops-2/README.md

 ## 🗄️ PostgreSQL Database Screenshots

-These screenshots show the actual `coffee_shops` and `reviews` tables and data in the deployed PostgreSQL database:
+*The following screenshots show the `coffee_shops` and `reviews` tables and data as they existed on October 1st, 2025 in the deployed PostgreSQL database:*

 ![Coffee Shops Table](coffee-database-table.png)
 ![Reviews Table](reviews-database-table.png)